Wasps: Gallagher Premiership club placed into administration | 167 players, staff made redundant

 Wasps have been placed into administration and have immediately ceased trading, a statement from the club has announced.

-Wasps Holdings Limited is the holding company for Wasps men's and women's rugby teams, and Wasps netball.
-The company now has ceased trading, with Andrew Sheridan and Rajnesh Mittal of FRP have been appointed as Administrators.
+Wasps Holdings Limited is the trading company for Wasps men's and women's rugby teams, and Wasps netball.
+The company has now ceased trading, with Andrew Sheridan and Rajnesh Mittal of FRP appointed as administrators.

 The Coventry-based club had a debt pile that included an unpaid tax bill owed to HM Revenue & Customs and faced having to repay a £35m bond which had helped finance the club's relocation to Coventry in 2014.